-We are the first and only company to have developed and commercialized a solid-state, digital gamma camera for use in nuclear medicine.
-We believe this will allow us to become a leading provider of gamma cameras and mobile nuclear cardiac imaging services.
+We are the first and only company to have developed and commercialized a solid-state, digital gamma camera.
+A gamma camera is the preferred technology used in nuclear imaging.
+Nuclear imaging offers the ability to non-invasively measure physiological activity, including blood flow and organ function.
+We believe that our technology will allow us to become a leading provider of gamma cameras and mobile nuclear cardiac imaging services.
 Our patented solid-state camera offers many advantages over a conventional vacuum tube camera, such as smaller size, increased mobility, increased durability, improved image quality, expanded clinical applications and enhanced patient comfort.
 All other gamma cameras on the market currently use conventional vacuum tube technology.
 We believe the features and benefits of our technology will encourage healthcare providers to choose our camera over conventional cameras for both initial and replacement purchases.
 In addition, because of our camera's increased mobility and durability, we believe it is ideally suited for use in a mobile imaging services application that has not been widely available until now.
 We are initially focusing on the nuclear cardiology segment of the nuclear imaging market, which is the largest and fastest growing segment of that market.

-Our proprietary technology allows for both a significant reduction in the size of a gamma camera and a significant improvement in spatial resolution.
+Our proprietary technology allows for both a significant reduction in the size of a gamma camera and a significant improvement in spatial resolution, which is a measurement of the quality of the image produced.
 Conventional gamma camera photo-detectors are approximately four inches in height.
 Our photo-detectors are only 0.012 inches high, providing an approximate 350-to-1 reduction in detector size that makes the camera both thinner and lighter.
 While conventional cameras use an average calculation to approximate the location of the gamma rays used to create the image, our cameras determine the precise location of these gamma rays.
 This improves spatial resolution and allows our camera to offer a significant improvement in image quality over the conventional vacuum tube technology.